42northgroup/42Viral/42viral/Doc/01#developer/02#customization/02#acls.md

 ACLs are what allows administrators to restrict or grant users access to certain parts of the system.

-## Users

-An administrator can grant or deny access to users by going to:

-    Admin
-        System
-        -Users

-and clicking on the "Privs" link for the specific user.
-There the admin will see a list of all controllers and actions in the system, including plugins, laid out in the following manner "Controller -> Action".
-From there the admin can grant or deny privileges specific for the user, or they can add the user to a group by clicking on the "Join Group" link at the top of the page and selecting a group from the dropdown.
-Once A user is added to a group, they will automatically inherit all the privileges of that group.

-## Developers

 All the code for dealing with ACLs can be found in the Privileges controller.
 Whether we are building the initial ACL permissions for the ROOT user of dealing with permissions for a regular system user, the methodology is almost exactly the same.